Where to Stay, Where to Visit, Where to Shop and Where to Eat

 Events In and Around Stockbridge

-The Trout ‘n About Festival is an annually held food festival that usually takes place on the first Sunday of August.
-With 60+ stalls showcasing the very best of local food, produce and crafts.
+The Trout ‘n About Festival is an annually held food festival that usually takes place on the first Sunday of August (on the 7th August this year), with 60+ stalls showcasing the very best of local food, produce and crafts.

 Cookery demonstrations are held throughout the day and local cafes, restaurants and pubs offer taster dishes with a voucher scheme to encourage visitors to try sample their menus.
 Most of the shops are open and live music and street entertainers add to the family-friendly festival atmosphere which attracts thousands of visitors from all around.